 There’re a lot of different attractions to choose from on the way, among them observation tower Klet or Zlata Koruna monastery, but ruins of the castle were the most alluring to me.

 There’re two ways to get to Maiden’s Stone.
 Set off to Trisov and park in front of the small railway station, then follow the concrete path.
-Once you reach the markers, you can continue on concrete path or turn left to a red trail.
+Once you reach the markers, you can continue on the concrete path or turn left to a red trail.
 There’s almost no difference in length, both ways have about a kilometer and a half.
-While the concrete path may seem to be drab, believe me it is not.
+While the concrete path may seem to be drab, believe me, it is not.
 It may be easier and less exciting for avid hikers, but the short glimpse on the ruins, you can take at the lookout, is one of a kind.

 I recommend this path to bikers or people travelling with kids on baby carriage, as the red path might be difficult to pass through.
 If you travel with no extra “luggage” I’d say you go one way and return the other one to create some diversification.

 This Monday jaunt took as about 2 hours.
 I need to admit, it was quite an experience to be alone in such a place and to have the castle all for ourselves.
 We could have done a picnic in the heart of the courtyard.
 Took some pictures or sneak to every place we wished, searching for hidden treasure.

 Although the castle is opened year-round, back then in November it wasn’t a common tourist destination.
 Remember, the ruins of the castle may be closed due to bad weather conditions.
 It’s always better to check the current news from the castle before going there.
 Now since January 26th entering the castle is prohibited due to snow and ice coverage as it’s dangerous and slippery there.